RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    At this point, you don't have a prompt and you can't do anything in this window as your Jupyter notebook is running.

-   Note the last URL line of the output above, it includes local host, port and a token.
+   Note the last URL line of the output above, it includes local host IP, port and a token.
    Take a note of this line and copy it.
 You will need to use it on your laptop in the browser.
    The URL line to use must start with :tt:`http://127.0.0.1:`.

    Note, your output from ``jupyter notebook`` command  will have a different port, host and a token string.

-6. On your laptop connect to the cluster in a new terminal window using ssh tunnel and information about your Jupyter notebook start.
-For our example, for the settings produced by the above steps (host *hpc3-14-00* and port *8989*) and for using a local laptop port 9090 a user will do:
+6. On your laptop connect to the cluster in a new terminal window using ``ssh`` tunnel and information about your Jupyter notebook start.
+For our example, for the hostname *hpc3-14-00* and port *8989* from the above step and using a local laptop port *9090* a user will run command (use your UCInetID):

     .. code-block:: console

        ssh -L 9090:hpc3-14-00:8989 UCInetID@hpc3.rcic.uci.edu

-   * Use your UCInetID.
    When asked for a password and DUO authentication, use your usual credentials.

-   * Note, the first occurrence of port in the ``ssh`` command :tt:`9090` is a local port on your laptop, and you can pick any free port on your laptop (use your laptop documentation how to find a free port).
+   * Note, the first port occurrence in :bluelight:`9090`:hpc3-14-00:8989 is the local port on your laptop, and you can pick any free port on your laptop (use your laptop documentation how to find a free port).
-   * The second port :tt:`8989` is the remote port on the cluster node that was configured for use by Jupyter when you run the ``jupyter`` command.

      If you pick a local port that is already in use the ``ssh`` command will fail, simply use another port number above 6000.
+   * The second port occurrence in 9090:hpc3-14-00::bluelight:`8989` is the remote port on the cluster node that was configured for use by Jupyter when you run the ``jupyter notebook`` command.

 7. On your laptop, open your browser and paste into the URL address area the URL string that was produced by starting your Jupyter instance (in step 5) and changing port for your